Brogdon scores 26, Pacers forced to rally late to beat Spurs

 The Pacers regained control by pounding the paint against the undersized Spurs, who were without injured big men LaMarcus Aldridge and Jakob Poeltl.

-Domantas Sabonis had nine of his 14 points in the final quarter.

 Indiana was without Victor Oladipo, who suffered swelling in his right knee following the team’s morning shootaround.
-McMillan said it’s too early to tell how long Oladipo will be out.
+Pacers coach Nate McMillan said it’s too early to tell how long Oladipo would be out.

-”He’s a huge piece to what we do,” Brogdon said of Oladipo. ”But this is a locker room full of confident guys.
-When one person goes out, the beauty of this team is we adapt, and we have guys that can step up and fill in and continue to play good ball.”

 The Spurs made their first four shots, including back-to-back 3-pointers by Lyles and Bryn Forbes, in racing to a 10-0 lead.